 - how to leap over the mental block that stops you from achieving your fitness goals

 - and other value-laden, informative and trending topics.

 Your audience will get into the habit of following you to learn how to achieve their goals.
-As they share the information they get from you with their friends, you’ll grow your online consumer base.
+Then, as they share the information they get from you with their friends, you’ll grow your online consumer base.

 - Thought leadership marketing could be one of the most powerful ways to advance your business goals.

-- The purpose of thought leadership content is to develop a personal bond between you and your audience, not only brand awareness.
+- Thought leadership content aims to develop a personal bond between you and your audience, not only brand awareness.

 - Developing your status as an expert in your field builds trust between you and your consumers.

 - Becoming a thought leader helps you compete in a crowded marketplace.